Many thoughts about this trip, but in all we had a great time.

 I don’t want to down Disney.
 We did have a good time, but I felt that the experience was not worth the price that we paid.

-We did dine at Hollywood & Vine in Hollywood Studios and the food was great.
-We did have to wait an hour to be seated and an average of $35 per person.
+- We did dine at Hollywood & Vine in Hollywood Studios and the food was great.
+We did have to wait an hour to be seated and the average cost was $35 per person.
 I also felt that we were being rushed out to free the table for the next group.

 To end on a fun note watch Jessie and Bailey on the Hollywood Rip Ride Rocket.
 I will say that he had been on this ride before and multiple times after this video.
 Fear was not an issue, but you couldn’t tell that from his expression.